awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-share.md

 # Share a Change Calendar entry<a name="change-calendar-share"></a>

-You can share a Change Calendar entry with other AWS accounts by using the AWS Systems Manager console \.
+You can share an AWS Systems Manager Change Calendar \(Change Calendar\) entry with other AWS accounts by using the AWS Systems Manager console\.
 When you share a calendar, the calendar is read\-only to users in the shared account\.

 ## Share a Change Calendar entry \(console\)<a name="change-calendar-share-entry-console"></a>